BCB4PM/GOWDL/README.md

 ## Usage

-To perform a cell-type classification with an external dataset (in cells x genes matrix form), you have to align dataset cell type names in "cellsFiltering.py" file with cell types within "cellmatch.csv" file and put your file inside "scripts/data" directory and change tissue filtering in "relevantGenesExtraction.py" ("tissueType" or "cancerType").
-You have also to unzip "util.zip".
-You can then run all the scripts in the following order:
+To perform a cell-type classification with an external dataset (in cells x genes matrix form), you have to align dataset cell type names in "cellsFiltering.py" file with cell types within "cellmatch.csv" file and put your file inside the "scripts/data" directory and change tissue filtering in "relevantGenesExtraction.py" ("tissueType" or "cancerType").
+Then, run all the scripts in the following order:

 ```
 $ python cellsFiltering.py